farzadghanei/distutilazy/README.rst

     $ python setup.py test

-Available commands are in distutilazy.command package as separate modules.
+Available commands are in ``distutilazy.command`` package, each command as a separate module.

-A more detailed way is to use command classes, defined in distutilazy package modules.
-Each module might define more than a single command class.
+To use custom command names for the same functionality, use command classes defined in distutilazy modules (each module might define more than a single command class).

-The modules should be imported in setup.py, then desired classes might be assigned to command names using the ``cmdclass`` parameter.
+The modules should be imported in `setup.py`, then desired classes might be assigned to command names using the ``cmdclass`` parameter.

 ::

     import distutilazy.clean

     setup(
-        cmdclass: {'clean_pyc': distutilazy.clean.clean_pyc}
+        cmdclass: {
+            'clean_pyc': distutilazy.clean.CleanPyc,
+            'clean_jython': distutilazy.clean.CleanJythonClass,
+            'clear': distutilazy.clean.CleanAll
+        }
     )

+To extend (or customize) the behavior of the command classes define a class extending from these command classes, and use that custom class in ``cmdclass``.

 License
 -------